electrode-io/electrode-native/docs/cli/platform/config/set.md

 Enabling the package cache will lead to faster Containers generation, given that all packages versions used for a Container generation, will be retrieved from the cache if available rather than being downloaded upon every generation.
 **default** : true

+- `ignore-required-ern-version` [boolean]
+Indicates whether any Cauldron ern version requirement should be ignored.
+This is mostly used for Electrode Native development and should not be set to true otherwise.
+**default** : false

 #### Remarks

 * In case a value already exists in the configuration for a given key, this command will not fail and will overwrite the existing value.